-Solving problems on the spot is what defines great customer service.
-Reaching a human being requires patience and many times that person is simply reading from a script.
+The ability/authority to solve problems is what defines great customer service.
+Reaching a human being in customer service requires patience and many times that person is simply reading from a script.
 If I haven’t been able to solve the problem on-line then I need someone with the ability and authority to resolve the issue.
-It seems that as logistics providers invest in technology they are disinvesting in human customer service.

 LSPs, don’t force your clients to dump problems on their account rep or e mail the CEO.
 A few key people in customer service roles with the authority to fix problems on the spot will earn you a lot of customer loyalty.

 Clients often ask me to train new employees on the basics of international trade and customs clearance.
 This includes the roles of LSPs (Logistics Service Providers).
 Shippers are usually familiar with Freight Forwarders but may be unclear about Customs Brokers.
 Here is some info from the CBP website for reference: